Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 - Ordinary-gradient stability: for a quadratic objective with SPD Hessian $H$, the box-projected map contracts in the Euclidean norm when a valid raw bound gives $0<\alpha<2/L_H$.
 - Preconditioned stability: for the executed update $x^+=\Pi_{[0,1]^n}(x-\alpha P^{-1}\nabla F(x))$, the bound is formed from $A=P^{-1/2}HP^{-1/2}$ using the exact positive diagonal $P$ used by the update.
 If $0<\alpha<2/L_P$, then the projected map contracts in the $P$-norm for an SPD quadratic.
 - Small-Gain benefit: the current allocator spends a global estimated margin and reports row margins.
 Fewer steps or lower final energy depends on the task and remains empirical.
-- Stiffness/Jacobi validity: for quadratic/SPD systems with $P=D=\operatorname{diag}(H)$, synchronous stiffness updates are weighted Jacobi with relaxation parameter $\alpha$.
+- Stiffness/Jacobi validity: for quadratic/SPD systems with $P=D=\mathrm{diag}(H)$, synchronous stiffness updates are weighted Jacobi with relaxation parameter $\alpha$.
 Classical Jacobi is the case $\alpha=1$.
 Gaussian BP is a related message-passing solver for the same linear-inference problem; it is not implemented or tested here.
 Sequential Gauss-Seidel remains an algebraic reference and future scheduler target.

 ### 1.2 Scope of contribution and empirical regime boundary